 References

-For more information about model service deployment, see Parameters for custom deployment in the console.
+For more information about model service deployment, see Custom deployment.

 You can enable virtual private cloud (VPC) direct connect for services deployed in a dedicated resource group.
-For more information, see Configure network connectivity.
+For more information, see Enable EAS to access the internet and private resources.

 You can configure log collection for a resource group.
 After the configuration is complete, the system collects the logs generated by EAS services that are deployed in the resource group and stores the logs in your Simple Log Service.
 For more information, see Configure log collection for a resource group.